WLCB/archive/pages/Projects/metzerott_formatted.md

 The man of knowledge inspected it closely, and care fully studied every motion.
 Then he thoughtfully stroked his beard, which was long and luxuriant (perhaps from excess of knowledge) to the point of aggressiveness.

-"Yes," he said slowly."Yes, yes.
+"Yes," he said slowly.
+"Yes, yes.
 Seems pretty clever: ingenious, too; works all right; labor-saving, no doubt of

 <hr><p class="pagenum"><sup>Page 55</sup></p>